berayboztepe/Coding_Interview/HackerRank/README.md

-# Here is the codes of HackerRank website (just some of them)
+# Here are the codes of HackerRank website (just some of them)